pauleveritt/pycharm_companion/docs/tutorials/react_typescript/styling/index.rst

 In the :doc:`previous step <../project_cleanup/index>` we got our project in a cleaned-up state.
-Let's show how to manage our code's style using :ref:`technology-tslint`, the linter for TypeScript.
+Let's show how to manage our code's style using :ref:`kbbtechnology-tslint`, the linter for TypeScript.
 TSLint is wired up by default in ``react-scripts-ts``.
 In this step we look at configuring our style choices for the project.